camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

   </bpmndi:BPMNDiagram>
 </definitions>
 ```
-The default behavior is, that each new added flow element will be placed next to the previous flow element.
+The default behavior is that each newly added flow element will be placed next to the previous flow element.

-When flow elements are added to an embedded subprocess, then this subprocess gets resized when the subprocess border is reached.
-Therefore
+When flow elements are added to an embedded subprocess, then the subprocess is resized when the subprocess border is reached.
+Therefore,
-it is recommended to add first all new elements to the subprocess and then to create following elements.
-Otherwise it could lead to overlapping
+it is recommended to first add all new elements to the subprocess and to then create the following elements.
+Otherwise it could lead to
-elements in the diagram.
+overlapping elements in the diagram.

 Branches of gateways are placed one below the other.
 Auto layout is not provided, therefore the elements of different branches may overlap.